Published: Oct. 24, 2018 | Updated: June 16, 2022

-If you identify with the behaviors related to enabling an addict and wish to find help for overcoming it, then you find our blog a useful resource.
-If you believe that your loved one has a problem with substance abuse, Landmark Recovery is a drug rehab and alcohol rehab center that help addicts take the first steps towards achieving and maintaining sobriety.
-Our caring staff is trained in residential treatment, individual and group therapy, as well as intensive outpatient and detox treatment.
+If you identify with the behaviors related to enabling addiction and wish to find help for overcoming it, then our blog was a useful resource.
+If you believe that your loved one has a problem with substance abuse, Landmark Recovery is a drug and alcohol rehab center that helps people struggling with addiction take the first steps toward maintaining long-term sobriety.
+Our caring staff is trained in residential treatment, individual and group therapy, as well as intensive outpatient and medical detox.

 For more information, call 888-448-0302 to speak with a recovery specialist in your area.